zswvivi/bihardnce/README.md

 ### Training

-The training process for Bi-hardNCE differs slightly from traditional deep learning training.
-After each epoch, the model performs a prediction on the validation data to adjust the threshold for hard-negative mining.
-It then includes new hard negatives for each training instance.
+In comparison to the traditional deep learning training, the training process for Bi-hardNCE varies slightly.
+Following each epoch, the model evaluates the validation data to modify the threshold for hard-negative mining.
+Subsequently, the model performs hard-negative mining on the training data and adds fresh hard negatives for each training instance.

 ```bash
 sh bihdnce.sh